 Dry rubs are made to taste.
 A basic dry rub includes one part of salt, one part of pepper, two parts of paprika, two parts of onion powder and two parts of garlic powder.

 Wrap the brisket in aluminum foil if you are unable to use a water drip pan.
 This keeps all moisture escaping from the meat to remain close in the cooking process and baste the meat.

 Sear the brisket at a higher temperature for 20 minutes to brown the outer layer and lock in juices.
-If you are cooking a brisket at 250 degrees F, start the brisket at 350 degrees F, or brown it in a skillet at medium heat before putting it in the grill, oven or cooker.
+If you are cooking a brisket at 250 degrees F, start the brisket at 350 degrees F, or brown it in a skillet at medium heat before putting it in the smoker, grill, oven or cooker.

-Don't check the brisket doneness by slicing it with a knife.
-This breaks any moisture seal and allows juices to escape.
+Don't check the brisket doneness by slicing it with a knife — this breaks any moisture seal and allows juices to escape.
 Instead, check the doneness by inserting a meat thermometer.